January is National Soup Month

 The process of seriation, when items are arranged in order of size for instance, is important to help kiddos be able to place numbers in their correct order, for ordination.

 Enhance the PLAY–Stones naturally ADD Science & Geology

 ● Maybe your kiddo has noticed differences in the rocks.
 Some rocks are smooth and black, others look like they have ribbons running through them and still others look like they have been made up of different layers.
 If so, introduce the concept of rock types.
 Click on hyperlinked word for photos of examples.

 —–Igneous (volcanic)—formed from cooled lava; these rocks may have crystals, air bubbles or a glassy surface; additionally they can seem hard and dense or very lightweight

 —–Metamorphic (changed)—created by heat and pressure, sometimes split into layers with different minerals running throughout

 —–Sedimentary (layered)—often created from rock, mud, sand and/or other once-living organisms that settled beneath water.
 These rocks have wavy horizontal lines that separate the layers, or strata, and there may be fossils contained in the layers

 ● Did your kidlet notice they can see through some rocks?
-Then introduce vocabulary relating to the properties of light; how materials allow light to pass.
+Then introduce vocabulary relating to the properties of light.
+Specifically, how materials allow light to pass.
 You might want to use a flashlight or minimally have them hold a rock up to a sunny window to look through.

 Transparent: Light is transmitted through: the material is clearly